zhaofengli/2048-arduino/README.md

 have the correct fuse bits set.

 ## Contributing
 You are welcome to make changes to the source code!
-Simple fork the repo, make your changes and submit a pull request.
+Simply fork the repo, make your changes and submit a pull request.
 Thank you for your contributions!

 ## Exploring the source